fcntes/IndoorDepth/README.md

 # IndoorDepth
 This is a pytorch implementation of **IndoorDepth** for **Deeper into Self-Supervised Monocular Indoor Depth Estimation**.
 The training codes and pretrained models are available here.
+It is worth noting that the training codes only support 3 frames of training.
+If you need to use 5 frames of images as input for training, you need to modify the content in our trainer.py.
+(For example, from line 312 to line 323)

 ## Preparation